silas-blume/pm4py-dcr/README.md

 ```
 Do you want to see how declarative process models are supported in process mining tasks? then you should run our tutorial at [notebooks/pm4py_dcr_example.ipynb](https://github.com/paul-cvp/pm4py-dcr/notebooks/pm4py_dcr_example.ipynb)

+DCR4Py is a fork of the popular pm4py library for process mining.
+You can find more information about it [here](https://pm4py.fit.fraunhofer.de).
+DCR4Py is open source under GPL license and it is intended to be used in academia and industry projects.

 ### Contributors on the DCR extension

 [Jonas Lykke Kjeldsen](https://github.com/Scones111), [Simon Hermansen](https://github.com/simonhermansen), [ragnarLaki](https://github.com/RagnarLaki),[paul-cvp](https://github.com/paul-cvp),[Timmovich](https://github.com/Timmovich)

+## Citing DCR4Py
+If you are using DCR4Py in your scientific work, please cite our work as follows:

+Hermansen, Simon VH, Ragnar Jónsson, Jonas L. Kjeldsen, Tijs Slaats, Vlad Paul Cosma, and Hugo A. López.
+"DCR4Py: A PM4Py Library Extension for Declarative Process Mining in Python."
+In 6th International Conference on Process Mining.
+CEUR-WS, 2024. https://ceur-ws.org/Vol-3783/paper_353.pdf

 ## From pm4py:

-# pm4py
-pm4py is a Python library that supports (state-of-the-art) process mining algorithms in Python.
-It is open source (licensed under GPL) and intended to be used in academia and industry projects.
-pm4py is a product of the Fraunhofer Institute for Applied Information Technology.

-## Documentation / API
-The full documentation of pm4py can be found at https://pm4py.fit.fraunhofer.de

 ## First Example
 A very simple example, to whet your appetite: